darktable-org/dtdocs/content/module-reference/processing-modules/color-equalizer.md

 - a fixed number of equally-spaced adjustment nodes means a smoother adjustment curve
 - a guided filter is used, which attempts to smooth out changes by taking into account both the hue of the neighboring pixels and their overall saturation

 The provided tabs can be used (either individually or in combination) to adjust the hue, saturation, and/or brightness at each of the color nodes.
 While the distance between nodes cannot be changed (see above), if you wish to target a specific hue that does not currently lie on a node, the "node placement" slider can be used to move all of the nodes simultaneously.
-The color picker can be used to display the color of a "picked" pixel or area on the curve adjustment section of the module to allow specific colors to be targeted.
+The [picker](../../darkroom/processing-modules/module-controls.md#pickers) can be used to display the color of a "picked" pixel or area on the curve adjustment section of the module to allow specific colors to be targeted.

 ---